waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Current Hypotheses & Puzzles

-- **Primary Hypothesis:** The Secret Key is likely located in the Seafoam Islands, obtainable after solving the boulder puzzles which control the water currents.
+- **Primary Hypothesis:** The Secret Key is likely located somewhere in the Seafoam Islands, obtainable after solving the boulder puzzles which control the water currents.
 - **Current Objective:** Escape the trapped western section of Seafoam Islands B4F by blacking out.
 This area is a one-way trap, likely entered by falling through a hole from B3F.

 ## III.
 Lessons Learned & Process Improvement
 - **Trust The Data, Not Perception:** My biggest failure was hallucinating a path on Seafoam Islands B4F for over 40 turns.
 I repeatedly ignored my `find_path` tool's correct output because my manual map analysis was wrong.
 I must always trust the game state data and my tools over my own flawed perception.
 - **Immediate Maintenance is Paramount:** The repeated failure to fix tools and agents immediately was a critical process violation.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.
-- **Agent vs. Tool Distinction:** I incorrectly designed an agent (`boulder_hole_puzzle_solver_agent`) to perform a computational task (parsing map XML).
-This is a fundamental misunderstanding.
+- **Agent vs. Tool Distinction:** I correctly identified that an agent should not be used for a computational task (parsing map XML).
+This is a fundamental understanding that must be adhered to.
 Agents are for reasoning and planning; tools are for computation and data processing.
-I must adhere to this distinction.
 - **Challenge Assumptions:** My initial assumption that the Secret Key *must* be on Cinnabar Island led to wasted time.
+My assumption that I could navigate out of the western part of B4F was also wrong.
 I need to be more open to non-local solutions and rigorously test my core beliefs.

 ## IV.
 Archive: Solved Puzzles & Disproven Hypotheses
 - **Secret Key (Power Plant - DISPROVEN):** Explored the Power Plant and battled the trainer Craig.
 No key was found.
-- **Secret Key (Cinnabar Coast - DISPROVEN):** Surfed along the entire coastline of Cinnabar Island and found no hidden paths or items.
+- **Secret Key (Cinnabar Island - DISPROVEN):** Thoroughly explored Cinnabar Lab and Pokémon Mansion.
+No key was found.
 - **Secret Key (Mr. Fuji - DISPROVEN):** Spoke to Mr. Fuji in Lavender Town.
-He provided only his standard post-rescue dialogue about the POKé FLUTE.
+He provided only his standard post-rescue dialogue.
-- **Secret Key (Cinnabar Lab - DISPROVEN):** Concluded the Secret Key is not in the Cinnabar Lab after interacting with all NPCs and objects.
-- **Secret Key (Pokemon Mansion - DISPROVEN):** Concluded the Secret Key is not in the Pokémon Mansion after a thorough search of all floors and switches.
 - **Seafoam Islands B4F Path (DISPROVEN):** The western and eastern sections of Seafoam Islands B4F are completely isolated from each other.
 There is no path between them on this floor.
+The southern warps are blocked by a scripted water current.